 Number of hours per week indicates the total number of hours you should dedicate to the course, which includes time spent in lectures and your own time spent on individual study and research.

-For students normally domiciled in Scotland or the European Union/EEA (outside of the UK) and with a term time address in Scotland, the following fees apply for the academic year 2013-14:
+For students normally domiciled in Scotland, with a term-time address in Scotland, the following fees apply:

 |Full-time (120 credit modules) per year||£1,820||£1,820|

 Fees are payable in advance each academic year unless otherwise agreed.

-There are a number of funding options available to UK and EU students to help you pay for your studies and your cost of living whilst studying.
+There are a number of funding options available to UK and EU students to help you pay for your studies and your cost of living while studying.

 External scholarships and financial support may be available.
 Contact Inverness College UHI for more information.

-There is a serious shortage of dental therapists working within the NHS and on successful completion of this BSc Oral Health Science course there will be many career opportunities open to you, including:
+On successful completion of this BSc Oral Health Science course there will be many career opportunities open to you, including:

-We are delighted that you are thinking about studying at the University of the Highlands and Islands (UHI).
-UHI operates a fair and open admissions system committed to equality of opportunity and non-discrimination.
+We are delighted that you are thinking about studying at the University of the Highlands and Islands.
+We operate a fair and open admissions system committed to equality of opportunity and non-discrimination.
 We consider all applications on merit and on the basis of ability to achieve, without discrimination on grounds of gender, age, disability, ethnicity and socio-economic background.
 We welcome applications from all prospective students and aim to provide appropriate and efficient services to students with disabilities.